Provable Accelerated Bayesian Optimization with Knowledge Transfer: THEORETICAL ANALYSIS

 \begin{corollary} Assume $\gamma_{g,N} = o(N)$, $\gamma_{\delta,T} = \mathcal{O}(T)$, and $\tau^2 = \mathcal{O}(\sigma^2)$.
 If

 then

 \end{corollary}

-\begin{remark} Recall the regret bound (eq. \eqref{eq:regret-GP-UCB}) of GP-UCB uses only target data, which is of order $\tilde{\mathcal{O}}( \sqrt{ T \gamma_{f,T} } )$.
-Comparing this with eq. \eqref{eq:regret-bd-deltabo-corollary}, we see that whenever $\gamma_{\delta,T} \ll \gamma_{f,T}$, the regret bound of DeltaBO is substantially smaller than that of the standard GP-UCB algorithm without knowledge transfer. \end{remark}
+\begin{remark} Recall that the regret bound (eq. \eqref{eq:regret-GP-UCB}) of GP-UCB uses only target data and is of order $\tilde{\mathcal{O}}( \sqrt{ T \gamma_{f,T} } )$.
+Comparing this with eq. \eqref{eq:regret-bd-deltabo-corollary}, we see that whenever $\gamma_{\delta,T} \ll \gamma_{f,T}$, the regret bound of DeltaBO is substantially smaller than that of the standard GP-UCB algorithm without knowledge transfer.
+Conversely, negative transfer can occur when $\gamma_{\delta,T}$ is comparable to or larger than $\gamma_{f,T}$.
+In this regime, the regret bound reverts to the standard GP-UCB rate and, in practice, may even degrade if the prior over-trusts a badly mismatched source. \end{remark}

 The rate at which information gain grows with the number of observations reflects the intrinsic difficulty of learning the function~\citep{williams2006gaussian} and is closely tied to the choice of kernel.
 Thus, requiring $\gamma_{\delta,T} \ll \gamma_{f,T}$ essentially amounts to assuming that the difference function is easier to learn than the full target function.
-This condition is natural in practice: it corresponds to the source and target tasks being closely related, which is precisely the regime where transfer learning is expected to yield the greatest benefit.
+This condition is natural in practice: it corresponds to the source and target tasks being closely related, which is precisely the regime in which transfer learning is expected to yield the greatest benefit.

 In the next section, we further investigate how information gain grows with the number of iterations for different kernels, and we characterize more precisely when the condition $\gamma_{\delta,T} \ll \gamma_{f,T}$ holds.